The 2 Types of Learning in a New CRM: How to Reach Full Adoption

 Learning to do new, helpful things, like workflow automation or cross-departmental coordination of multi-channel campaigns, can help your organization achieve more of your goals with the same levels of staff and time resources.
 Make a point to identify which features are new and haven’t been used before, what value they bring, and how they will affect everyone’s workflows (for the better!)
 Work with your staff and onboarding support to outline new workflows ahead of time, so that everyone is on the same page about any process changes that will affect them.

-Ultimately, choosing a system designed for nonprofits’ needs can help your organization amplify your efforts—but only if staff succeed in the new platform.
+Ultimately, choosing a system designed for nonprofits’ needs can help your organization amplify your efforts—but only if staff succeed at reaching full adoption in the new platform.
 Spend time mapping out new workflows that your CRM will enable, and make sure staff have plenty of time to learn the platform in order to get the most out of it.